Search via the API

 Filters

-With filter, you can limit search results to documents or chunks that meet additional conditions.
+Using filter you can narrow down search results to documents or chunks that meet additional conditions.

-The filters are passed as an array of objects.
-Each filter rule supports, among other things:
+Filters are provided as an array of objects.
+Each filter rule supports options including:

-path: the name of the field you want to filter onvalue: the value being searched foroperator: the comparison operatorid: optional, for grouped filtersparent: optional, to link filters to a grouptagortags: optional, to label filters
+path: the name of the field you want to filter onvalue: the value you are looking foroperator: the comparison operatorid: optional, for grouped filtersparent: optional, to link filters to a grouptagortags: optional, to label filters

 Available filter operators: